Tonneh/Introduction/README.md

 Hi!
 My name is Tony.
 I'm a computer science student at the University of Washington.
-I have an interest in game development and most of my time is spent playing video games or working on video games.

-I enjoy using Unreal Engine 5.
-Some of the game genres I have worked on are shooters and survival games (even a little bit of 2D as well).
-My main interests are making multiplayer games as I think games with friends are always more fun.
-Plus learning networking and replication between server and client is always cool.

-I'm currently learning how to make a survival game.
+I previously did game development in Unreal Engine 5 and Unity.

+I'm now interested in large scale distributed systems.
+My most recent project is a miniature distributed storage system using a Raspberry Pi 4 and 16x Raspberry Pi Picos.